 I had a childhood obsession with lions and I still get quite emotional when I see one in real life.
 Linton Zoo has two prides of lions and they are currently expanding their lion enclosures.
-The enclosures look rather overgrown but this is a deliberate policy of the zoo in order to provide privacy spaces for the animals and to not disturb them too often.
+The enclosures look rather overgrown but this is a deliberate policy of the zoo in order to provide private spaces for the animals and to not disturb them too often.
 The larger pride of four lions were the ones that were close enough to touch as they lounged around sunning themselves.

 Linton zoo has an incredible 11 species of tortoise and terrapin, ranging from tiny pancake tortoises through to Aldabra giant tortoises.
 Many of the species are vulnerable in the wild.
 The giant tortoise species are the stars of the show but my personal favourite is the flat-shelled pancake tortoise.

 The tapirs at Linton Zoo are Brazilian tapirs.
 They became family favourites on our first visit when one friendly fellow licked David’s hand.
-Fortunately they are right next to the zoo’s small playground so the grown ups can enjoy watching the cuddly tapirs while the kids play.
+Fortunately, they are right next to the zoo’s small playground so the grown-ups can enjoy watching the cuddly tapirs while the kids play.

 5. Snow Leopard and Tiger